MicronOxford/SIMcheck/README.md

 * Further help is available [here](http://www.micron.ox.ac.uk/microngroup/software/SIMcheck.html)

-The project was recently converted to the maven build and dependency management tool (the previous ant build setup is described in the next paragraph below).
-A solution for local deployment of the latest maven build is still being worked on, and there is no Fiji update site yet.
-To build, run the following (.jar file appears in ./target/):-
+The project uses the maven build and dependency management tool, so to build run the following command (.jar file appears in ./target/):-

     mvn package

-The code has always been arranged in a conventional Maven-like structure, and previously came with an ant build script that copied the resulting SIMcheck_.jar to a local plugin folder.
-It was necessary, before building the project, to create a ./lib/ directory containing a soft link to the ij.jar from the desired ImageJ version, as well as a soft link to junit.jar.
-The built result was then copied to ./plugins/ so this needed to be soft-linked to your ImageJ plugins folder.
-Typing "ant" to build the default (all) target and restarting ImageJ or Help->Refresh Menus gave access to the newly built plugin package.
+There is currently no Fiji update site, but we plan to create one for versions 1.0 and above.

 Copyright Graeme Ball and Lothar Schermelleh, Micron Oxford, Department of Biochemistry, University of Oxford.
-License GPL unless stated otherwise in a given file.
+License GPL unless stated otherwise in a given file (in particular, SIMcheck uses modified versions of ImageJ's Slicer plugin and Paul Baggethun's Radial Profile Plot plugin).

 Features